Skip to main content

 Forcing a specific provider

-While routing is managed by Lumenfall, you can bypass it and force a specific provider by prefixing the model name:
+While routing is managed by Lumenfall, you can bypass it and force a specific provider by prefixing the model name with a provider slug:

 curl https://api.lumenfall.ai/openai/v1/images/generations \